Dee-webtech/Dee-webtech/README.md

-I am a graduate of the ALX Software Engineering – Frontend Program, and I’m revamping my GitHub profile to reflect my growth, creativity, and curiosity.
+I am a recent graduate of the ALX Software Engineering – Frontend Program, and I’m revamping my GitHub profile to reflect my growth, creativity, and curiosity.

 I chose software engineering because I love creativity and building beautiful, functional websites.
 It has become my passion to bring ideas to life through code and design.